How to Collect Rainwater Without Gutters [Top 5 Best Ways]

 Although it may seem absurd, rain barrels might be your best friend if you don’t have gutters and need to do rainwater harvesting.

-To collect water, you may either bury rain barrels in the ground or leave them out where the water will naturally flow off.
+To get harvested rainwater, you may either bury rain barrels in the ground or leave them out where the water will naturally flow off.
 Burying rain barrels is more costly and takes longer, but it is the most successful approach.

 Whether the barrels are in-ground or above-ground, you must construct pipes to channel the water to them.
 It is OK to leave barrels above ground, provided they are secured somehow, and you may not need to utilize pipes.

-Barrels are the most significant ways to collect rainwater without gutters as long as the water has an accessible route.
+A water jug is the most significant way to collect rainwater without gutters as long as the water has an accessible route.

 2. Tarps